-Based on research, and as graphically illustrated in Appendix B, the U.S. Sign Council recommends an absolute minimum sign mounting height of five feet, but a strongly recommends a minimum of seven feet above grade.
+Based on research, and as graphically illustrated in Appendix B, the U.S. Sign Council recommends an absolute minimum sign mounting height of five feet (measured to the bottom of the sign), but a strongly recommends a minimum of seven feet above grade.